domscontent/domscontent.github.io/_posts/2025-05-16-juggling-new-expectations-with-ai.md

 So this is what I am doing.
 Juggling, not get credit for the work and concentration, but as I master n8n, I hope this will all pay off.

 My virtual private server is live, and whilst I begin to build agentic AI workflows, I hope my dreams of automation of the mundain will pay off.
-If not atleast I will be able to take my new skill elsewhere.
-Suckas.
+If not, at least I will be able to take my new skill elsewhere.

 <img src="/assets/images/my-new-n8n.jpeg" alt="Building a n8n workflow for marketing taks" style="height: 500px; width: 700px;"/>